$100M Leads Review (The 9-Figure Lead Secret?)

 Who Is Alex Hormozi, And Why Should I Trust Him?

-Alex Hormozi is the founder of Acquisition.com, a portfolio of companies that surpassed $250,000,000 in annual revenue.
+Alex Hormozi is the founder of Acquisition.com, a portfolio of companies that passed $250,000,000 in annual revenue.
 His businesses pull 20,000+ new leads per day across 16 industries.

 I’m a bit of a cynic when it comes to business authors.

-But even I have big respect for this guy.
-In an industry full of “gurus” who sell $997 courses based on theory they read somewhere, Alex built real companies with real revenue.
-Then wrote about it.
+But even I respect this guy.
+In an industry full of “gurus” selling $997 courses based on theory they read somewhere, Alex built real companies with real revenue.
+Then he wrote about it.

 “But his personality is kind of… a lot?”